Bootcamp2025-Pega/instructions/README.md

     * 2.  **Create new Codespace:** Select the "Codespaces" tab and click on "Create codespace on main".
 This will start a new cloud-based development environment.
     ![Create codespace](img/create-codespace.png)
     * 3.  **Wait for Codespace to initialize:** GitHub will set up a virtual machine and automatically clone your repository into it.
 This process may take a few minutes.
-    * 4.  **Run the backend of application:** Once the Codespace is ready, navigate to a terminal.
+    * 4.  **Run the application:** Once the Codespace is ready, navigate to a terminal.
 Run commands:
     ```bash
     # Run backend
-    cd backend
-    npm install
-    npm run build
-    docker-compose up
+    cd backend && docker-compose up
-    ```
-    # TODO: see output of termimal and confirm that it worked

-    * 5.  **Run the frontend of application:**
-    Create second terminal window and run commands
-    ```bash
     # Run frontend
-    cd frontend
-    npm install
-    npm run dev
+    cd .. && npm run dev
     ```

-    # TODO: open link of running frontend and confirm that it works
+    **TODO**

     * 5.  **Access the application:** Once the application is running, Codespaces will provide a URL to access it.
 Check the terminal output for the URL.
 Click on the URL to open the application in a new browser tab.
     ![Forwarded port](img/forwarded-port.png) (**TODO**).